Farmer Josh is raising kangaroos! There are

 However, since the kangaroos aren't too bright, Farmer Josh is worried that the kangaroos may bump into each other.
 Collisions occur when more than one kangaroo hop onto the same location at the same time.
 Kangaroos will only collide at positive integer times.

 Farmer Josh is fine with a few kangaroos colliding with each other since they will be able to recover quickly (kangaroos will continue hopping like normal after collisions), but he will be very concerned if many kangaroos collide together at the same time.
-So, before the kangaroos start hopping around, events will occur.
-Each event is one of the following:
+So, before the kangaroos start hopping around,

 1 i x y z